-The previous sections show the results of copulas estimation using a semi-parametric approach.
+Up to now, we showed the results of copulas estimation using a semi-parametric approach.
 We estimate the conditional mean and variance using parametric models and use the empirical distribution function of the standardized residuals to conduct copula estimations.
-Indeed, because the true
+Indeed, as the true distribution function of the residuals is unknown, one feasible approach is to use their empirical distribution function.

 One alternative method resides in using parametric marginal distribution functions instead.
 Two alternative parametric functions commonly used to fit the returns of financial assets are the Gaussian and Student's t marginal distributions (Horta et al, 2010).
-We estimate the copula functions using those parametric marginal distributions.
+We estimate the copula functions using these parametric marginal distributions.
 The assumption that returns are Gaussian is used in theoretical literature, such as the mainstream option pricing theory.
 Empirically, it has been shown that returns are skewed and display positive excess kurtosis.
-An alternative to the Gaussian distribution is Student's t marginal distribution, which accommodates a higher kurtosis.
+Student's t marginal distribution, which accommodates a higher kurtosis, is an alternative to the Gaussian distribution.

-We convert the standardized residuals of the returns into a uniform distribution assuming alternatively that they follow a Gaussian and Student's t marginal distribution functions.
-If one attend to the AIC and BIC criterions, Student's t copula still outperforms the remaining alternatives when it is assumed that the marginal distribution function is Gaussian or Student's t (see Table 6).
+We convert the standardized residuals of the returns into a uniform distribution assuming alternatively that they follow Gaussian and Student's t marginal distribution functions.
+If one attends to the AIC and BIC criterions, Student's t copula still outperforms the remaining alternatives when it is assumed that the marginal distribution function is Gaussian or Student's t (see Table 6).